 Yogurts Choose Consumers?
-Identification of Random Utility Models via Two-Sided Matching
+Estimation of Random Utility Models via Two-Sided Matching

-Keywords: Non-Additive Random Utility Models, Two-Sided Matching, Deferred Acceptance, Partial Identification
+Keywords: Random Utility Models, Two-Sided Matching, Optimal Transport, Pure Characteristics Model, Deferred Acceptance, Partial Identification

 JEL Classification: C51, C60